FFXIVPocketGuide/FFXIVPocketGuide/_ffxiv_guides/tam_tara_deepcroft.md

           alerts:
             - alert: "These minibosses will spawn at each orb platform throughout the dungeon."
             - alert: "Allow the tank to build enough enmity before DPSing them down."
+        - mechanics:
+            - title: "Enthunder"
+              tags:
+                - tag: "Buff"
+              notes:
+                - note: "The Void Soulcounters will cast this buff on themselves immdiately after spawning."
+                - note: "This buff adds lightning damage to the Soulcounter's auto-attacks - interrupting this attack will prevent extra damage."
     - boss:
         - title: "Galvanth the Dominator"
           types: